ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Onboarding Documentation

 There are two key elements of getting a new engineer onboarded: teaching them about your culture and best practices, and also giving them something to do by way of structure and instructions.
-I prefer to break these out into two written artifacts: TheEngineering Guidebook and the Welcome to [Your Company Name] Engineering, Day 1 Guide.
+I prefer to break these out into two written artifacts: The Engineering Guidebook and the Welcome to [Your Company Name] Engineering, Day 1 Guide.

 ##### THE ENGINEERING GUIDEBOOK